PaNDa2code/timekeeper-conky/README.md

 The TimeKeeper Conky clock skin will be installed, and Conky will be launched with the configured settings next time you boot up.

-### if that didn't work and u want to Temporarily run it:
+### if that didn't work and you want to Temporarily run it:

 keep in the same directory <kbd>timekeeper-conky</kbd> and run